hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 Note: most of these functions are "generic", they can be used on other types of objects besides `data.frame`.

-> ### Challenge
+***
+**Exercise**

-> * What is the class of the object `metadata`?
+1. What is the class of the variable `metadata`?
-> * How many rows and how many columns are in this object?
+2, How many rows and how many columns are in this object?
-> * Load in data again, storing it as `test_data` and using `stringsAsFactors=F`.
+3. Load in data again, storing it as `test_data` and using `stringsAsFactors=F`.
 How does this change the structure of the data?

+***

 ## Indexing and sequences

 When analyzing data, we often want to partition the data so that we are only working with selected columns or rows.
 A data frame or data matrix is simply a collection of vectors combined together.
-So let's begin with vectors, then apply those concepts to dataframes.
+So let's begin with vectors, and then extend those concepts to dataframes.

 ### Vectors